altunixon/wips/lns/altina_ln/ASP-52-.md

 “If it’s the guards, they can wait outside.
 Although they will have it tough in the rain, but my subordinates are not weak.”

-As if to back Altina’s words, Abidal Evra and the rest who were behind her saluted.
+As if to back Altina’s words, Abidal Evra and the rest who were behind her saluted.<br/>

-Some curious children stuck their heads out of the windows while their mothers tried to pull them back into the houses.
+Some curious children stuck their heads out of the windows while their mothers tried to pull them back into the houses.<br/>

-It’s better not to attract attention though — Regis sighed once again at that thought.
+It’s better not to attract attention though — Regis sighed once again at that thought.<br/>

-Altina shifted her gaze to the workshop.
+Altina shifted her gaze to the workshop.<br/>

 “I want the sword repaired.
 Since there is someone who might be capable of doing it, I shall wait for him to welcome me.
 After all, if I don’t meet him personally, I will not know about him.”